Intro to Parallel Testing: How It Works, Benefits, & Challenges

 What Is Parallel Testing?

 Parallel testing concurrently tests multiple applications or components of an application in order to reduce overall test execution time.
+You can parallel test at scale by integrating test automation frameworks with a cloud-based solution, which takes care of device management.

 The opposite of parallel testing is sequential testing.
 This entails executing one test after another.
 This is a much more time-consuming approach to testing.